Economy of Belarus: Forestry

-With forest covering 40.3% of its area, Belarus's forestry industry employs of 100,000 people.
+With forest covering 40.3% of its area, Belarus's forestry industry employs around 100,000 people.
 In 2021, it generated $1.3 billion in exports, two-thirds of which went to EU countries.
 A third of the industry's output is produced by the state-owned Bellesbumprom, one of four company associations directly subordinate to the Belarusian government.

 Mining

 While Belarus is not rich in a wide variety of minerals, its most important mineral produce is potash.
 In 2024, Belarus produced 15% of the world's potash supply, behind only Canada and Russia.
 Fertilizers derived from it are produced by the state-owned Belaruskali company, generating up to 10% of total Belarusian exports, with most of it sold to China, accounting for 30% of its potash imports.

-Other notable mineral products include peat, for which Belarus accounted for 10% of the world's supply in 2023, and salt, with Belarus responsible for 0.8% of global production.
+Other mineral products include peat, for which Belarus accounted for 10% of the world's supply in 2023, and salt, with Belarus responsible for 0.8% of global production.

 Metal production

-In 1982, the Soviet Union decreed a steel works should be erected and the Byelorussian Steel Works was born two years later in order primarily to process local scrap steel.
+In 1982, the Soviet Union decreed a steel works should be erected and the Byelorussian Steel Works was established in 1984 in order primarily to process local scrap steel.
 The major items of production consist of rebar, billet, channel, wire rod and cold heading wire rod.
 More than 50 alloyed and low-alloyed structural and carbon steel grades are produced by the plant.
 Two BSW shops produce steel cord, brass bead wire and hose wire.

 Aluminum and stainless steel are sourced for the domestic market in Russia and Serbia.

 Tsvetmet casts as many as 5,000 tons per annum of non-ferrous metal like copper, bronze and brass; while cast iron and steel parts as large as 8,000 kg are produced by the Universal-Lit company.
 The latter company is a part of Sergey Romanovich's Niva-Holding empire of integrated engineering solutions for the mining industry, which employs 2,100 people in Soligorsk, Minsk, Mogilev and Urechye across several subsidiary organizations.